 Do Afghans support the Taliban?

 For years after its fall from power, the Taliban enjoyed support.
 The U.S.-based nonprofit organization Asia Foundation found in 2009 [PDF] that half of Afghans—mostly Pashtuns and rural Afghans—had sympathy for armed opposition groups, primarily the Taliban.
 Afghan support for the Taliban and allied groups stemmed in part from grievances against public institutions.

 But in 2019, a response to the same survey found only 13.4 percent of Afghans had sympathy for the Taliban [PDF].
-As U.S.-Taliban peace talks gained momentum, a vast majority of Afghans said they supported a peace process and 64 percent believed reconciliation with the Taliban was possible.
+As intra-Afghan peace talks began in 2020, 54 percent of Afghans said they believed that Afghanistan could achieve peace [PDF] in the following two years.

 What’s next for the Taliban?

 The Taliban signed a peace agreement [PDF] with the administration of U.S. President Donald J. Trump in February 2020 and agreed to enter into its first direct peace talks with the Afghan government.
 But intra-Afghan talks didn’t start until September due to disagreements about a prisoner exchange.
 Little progress has been made, and both sides are still reportedly deciding what should be on the agenda.